Introduction: The Ritual Structure of Budo Taijutsu

 The Cultural Weight of Onegai Shimasu

-This phrase has no direct equivalent in English, and its meaning is highly contextual31.
-It can mean “please,” “I ask this of you,” “I hope we can work well together,” or “I hope we can have a good relationship.”
-Fundamentally, it is a request for a positive and fruitful interaction, carrying an implicit agreement of mutual care, respect, and best effort.
+This phrase has no direct equivalent in English, and its meaning is highly contextual32.
+It can mean “please”, “I ask this of you”, “I hope we can work well together”, or “I look forward to a good relationship”.
+Fundamentally, it is a request for a positive and fruitful interaction, carrying an implicit agreement of mutual care, respect, and maximum effort.

 In the dojo, its function is multifaceted.
 Spoken by students to the instructor, it is a request for teaching and a promise of attentive learning (“Please do me the favor of teaching me”).
-Spoken by the instructor, it is a request for the students’ attention and effort32.
+Spoken by the instructor, it is a request for the students’ attention and effort.
 Its most critical application is between training partners.
-It is a request to train together with an implicit promise: “I ask to train with you; I will be careful with your body and I trust you will be careful with mine.
+It is a request to train together with an implicit promise: “I ask to train with you; I will take care of your body and trust that you will take care of mine.
 May we both learn from this exchange.”
-It acknowledges the inherent vulnerability in martial arts training and establishes a foundation of trust.
+It acknowledges the inherent vulnerability of martial arts training and establishes a foundation of trust.

-onegai shimasuお願いします is the point where the abstract concepts of tadashiki kokoro正しき心 (righteous heart) and jihi no kokoro慈悲の心 (benevolent heart) become concrete action.
+onegai shimasuお願いします is the point at which the abstract concepts of tadashiki kokoro正しき心 (righteous heart) and jihi no kokoro慈悲の心 (benevolent heart) become concrete action.
 By saying it, practitioners verbally commit to upholding these principles in their interaction with their partner.
 It is the social manifestation of the inner state cultivated by the opening rituals.
-The entire ceremony can be seen as a funnel: it begins with broad cosmic principles (teachings of the gods, universal enlightenment) and progressively narrows its focus until it culminates in a direct, personal, and actionable commitment between two people about to engage in a potentially dangerous physical exchange.
-The closing phrase, domo arigato gozaimashitaどうもありがとうございました (“Thank you very much for what has been done”), completes this contract, expressing gratitude for the shared training and the partner’s care33.
+The entire ceremony can be seen as a funnel: it begins with broad cosmic principles (teachings of the gods, universal enlightenment) and progressively narrows its focus until it culminates in a direct, personal, actionable commitment between two people about to engage in a potentially dangerous physical exchange.
+The closing phrase, domo arigato gozaimashitaどうもありがとうございました (“Thank you very much for what was done”), completes this contract, expressing gratitude for shared training and for the partner’s care33.

-Conclusion: The Synthesis of Heart, Action, and Enlightenment
+Conclusion: The Synthesis of Heart, Action, and Illumination

-The Bujinkan’s greetings are far more than routine tradition.
+Bujinkan salutations are far more than routine tradition.
 They constitute a cohesive and deeply meaningful system that draws on the rich tapestry of Japan’s literary, spiritual, and ethical history.
-These five elements work together to cultivate the kokoro, the unifying principle and the ultimate goal of the training.
+These five elements function together to cultivate kokoro, the unifying principle and ultimate goal of training.

 The Contrast with the Origin: The Beauty of the Tatsuta River

-A poetic translation would be: “Not even the mighty gods of old have heard of such beauty: the Tatsuta River dyed a deep crimson, as if the water were tied in brocade.”
+A poetic translation might be: “Even in the age of the mighty gods, such beauty has never been heard of: the Tatsuta River dyed in deep crimson, as if the water were bound in brocade.”
 The original poem is a celebration of natural beauty, a vivid image of autumn leaves coloring the waters of the Tatsuta River.
-Its intent is purely aesthetic and romantic.
-The Bujinkan takes the cultural authority of this famous verse but replaces its conclusion, transforming an observation of external beauty into an imperative for internal beauty.
+Its intention is purely aesthetic and romantic.
+The Bujinkan takes the cultural authority of this famous verse but replaces its conclusion, transforming an observation of external beauty into an imperative for inner beauty.

 The Divine Connection of the Pure Heart

-The gokui no uta極意の歌 of the Bujinkan establishes that divine protection depends on a “righteous heart” (tadashiki kokoro正しき心).
-This concept is deepened by a teaching from Takamatsu Sensei, who stated that “it is only the pure heart of man that has a connection with the divine.”
-This elevates the kokoro from a simple moral compass to the channel through which spiritual perception and protection are achieved.
+The Bujinkan gokui no uta極意の歌 establishes that divine protection depends on a “righteous heart” (tadashiki kokoro正しき心).
+This concept is deepened by a teaching attributed to Takamatsu Sensei, who stated that “it is only the pure heart of man that has a connection with the divine”.
+This elevates kokoro from a simple moral compass to the channel through which spiritual perception and protection are attained.

-Martial training, then, becomes the method for purifying this heart.
-The sweat and tears of training act to “plow the field of the heart,” washing away what is unnecessary and creating space (kūkan空間) for an inner spark to grow and shine brightly.
+Martial training then becomes the method for purifying this heart.
+The sweat and tears of training act to “plow the field of the heart”, washing away what is unnecessary and creating space (kūkan空間) for an inner spark to grow and shine intensely.
 This inner light is compared to the sun, which shines on all without prejudice, giving life and protection.
 Thus, the warrior’s ultimate goal transcends the ability to destroy.
 Once the lethal aspect is mastered, the practitioner must learn to create and support life, moving with compassion.

 Final Synthesis

-The Bujinkan ritual, therefore, is a complete path.
-It begins with the chihayaburu千早ぶる poem, a gokui no uta極意の歌 that establishes the ethical foundation: protection comes from a righteous heart. ninpō ikkan忍宝一貫 defines the path: the dedicated pursuit of the treasure of survival (ninpō忍宝), which can only be found through supreme sincerity (magokoro真心). shikin haramitsu daikomyō詞韻 波羅密 大光明 provides the spiritual technology to cultivate this heart and achieve enlightenment.
+The Bujinkan ritual is, therefore, a complete path.
+It begins with the poem chihayaburu千早ぶる, a gokui no uta極意の歌 that establishes the ethical foundation: protection comes from a righteous heart. ninpō ikkan忍宝一貫 defines the path: the dedicated pursuit of the treasure of survival (ninpō忍宝), which can only be found through supreme sincerity (magokoro真心). shikin haramitsu daikomyō詞韻 波羅密 大光明 provides the spiritual technology for cultivating that heart and attaining enlightenment.
 The Clapping and Bowing ritual physically enacts this connection, and onegai shimasuお願いします translates it into a social contract of mutual respect.

-Each element, whether of Shinto, Buddhist, or classical literary origin, points toward the cultivation of the kokoro.
-The reihō礼法 of the Bujinkan is a living example of shinbutsu-shūgō神仏習合, a path to becoming a “complete human being,” whose strength lies not only in technique but in a benevolent and enlightened heart.
+Each element, whether of Shinto, Buddhist, or classical literary origin, points toward the cultivation of kokoro.
+The Bujinkan reihō礼法 is a living example of shinbutsu-shūgō神仏習合, a path to becoming a “complete human being”, whose strength lies not only in technique, but in a benevolent and enlightened heart.

 Glossary of Terms